Affiliate links on Android Authority may earn us a commission. Learn more.

 Airbnb is an entirely different way to go on vacation.
 It’s part “sharing economy,” part entrepreneurship, and part meeting people.
 Like Uber, which lets you share rides without owning cars, Airbnb doesn’t own any houses or apartments.
 The company provides the tools, guarantees, and support.

-Since Airbnb was established in 2007 (and launched three times to find success!), it has grown to a true phenomenon.
-Its vast coverage and quality makes it rival the hotel industry, which often can’t compete with the services and truly at-home feeling an Airbnb might offer.
+Since Airbnb was established in 2007 (and launched three times before it found success), it has grown into a true phenomenon.
+Its vast listings and unique quality help it rival the hotel industry, which often can’t compete with the at-home feeling you can get in an Airbnb stay.

 - Find a place you love at your destination.